 Any marketable Offset credit must represent an additional decrease in the ordinary carbon footprint.
+A thorough analysis of GHG footprints of States and companies will be conducted biannually by IPCC to safeguard that additionality is achieved.

 [3][d] Directness

 The commercial routine of Offset trading must be relieved from intermediaries counterproductive to the actual goal of equitable climate change mitigation to minimize setbacks of market imperfections.